lalit-rao/Terra-Project/backend/README.md

 ## Notes

+- also uncomment the line in nltk_utils.py for punkt after that run this file: python nltk_utils.py,

+after downloading it comment the line again

 - Ensure you have all the necessary packages listed in your `requirements.txt` file.
 - If you encounter any issues, make sure you have activated the virtual environment correctly.